kzhu/kzhu.github.com/_posts/2013-10-19-does-life-end-at-35.md

 ---

 Do you sometimes lie awake worrying that you aren't succeeding fast enough?
-Are you tortured by your lack of a million dollar business, critically acclaimed book, groundbreaking patents or iron-man medal?
-Does it torture you that your younger peers seem to be all streaking past you in the game of life?
+Are you tortured by younger peers who have global businesses, penned acclaimed books and a string of iron-man medals?
+Do you count down the years until you can no longer make the 30 under 30 list?
 Take a deep breath.
 My 92 year old grandpa has some advice for you.

 <div class="image">
 <img data-src="img/grandpa_sitting.jpg" src=data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw==